About studying abroad

 ○ I learned about foreign cultures

-○ I gained a deeper understanding of Japan
+. ○ I gained a deeper understanding of Japan

-○ I gained courage
+. ○ I gained courage.

 language skills

-○ Improved out of necessity
+○ I improved out of necessity

-× I can't hear as well as I thought I could
+× I can't hear as well as I thought

-× It's pointless if you don't actively speak up
+× It's pointless unless I actively speak

 job hunting

-○ My perspective has changed and my horizons have broadened
+○ My perspective has changed and my horizons have broadened.

 △ Studying abroad alone is not enough to be evaluated